AdobeDocs/audience-manager-admin.es-ES/help/admin/admin-oauth2/aam-admin-api-requirements.md

 description: Cosas que debe animar a sus clientes a tener en cuenta cuando trabajan con las API de Audience Manager.
 seo-description: Things you should encourage your clients to be aware of when they're working with the Audience Manager APIs.
 seo-title: API Requirements and Recommendations
-title: Requisitos de API y Recommendations
+title: Requisitos y recomendaciones de API
 uuid: eba9cf92-f0c8-4394-8532-0de9a2e7b103
 exl-id: 24f90732-31a6-436d-862b-e6871d279c7a
 source-git-commit: c7c5da62b32f6a56152e1c09a965facfc601cade